 Hanging flower baskets have a reputation of being a bit old fashioned, but there’s no reason why they need to look outdated!

-With many of us gardening in smaller spaces these days, vertical gardening is a hot trend – and using hanging baskets for plants is a brilliant way to make the most of that vertical space.
+With many of us gardening in smaller spaces these days, vertical gardening is a hot garden trend – and using hanging baskets for plants is a brilliant way to make the most of that vertical space.
 The added bonus of using more of your outdoor space for plants is that you can do your bit for garden wildlife too.

 You can buy some really modern and funky hanging containers now, so don’t assume you’re limited to the traditional wire hanging baskets.